jonathandbailey/aspire-agent-framework-ddd/README.md

 ### Azurite Local Setup
 The application uses .NET Aspire to run Azurite (Azure Storage Emulator) in a container in Docker Desktop.
 It's configured to persist data onto disk.

-I would recommend downloading Microsoft Azure Storage Explorer to manage the local Azurite Instance :
+Download the [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer) to manage the local Azurite Instance :

 - Run the application (Aspire app host)
 - Connect to the Azurite Instance with Microsoft Azure Storage Explorer